KozGit/DOOM-3-BFG-VR/README.txt

 	            Motion Controllers-	  Motion controls will be used if present

-	            Standard Controller-	A gamepad will be the default control device.
+	            Standard Controller-	A gamepad (or keyboard and mouse) will be the default control device.

 	      I recommend leaving it set on Motion Controllers, because in that mode it will switch to gamepad automatically when you start using it, and switch back if you use motion.